 Proofreading is the final stage of the writing process.
 This is where you’ll look for errors in grammar, spelling, and punctuation.

 For example, a proofreader will notice the difference between ‘their’, ‘there’, and ‘they’re’.
 The goal is to ensure that content is free of errors before it goes out to the public.

 Many people confuse editing and proofreading.
 But they are actually two very different things.
 Editing happens BEFORE proofreading.

 A copy editor works with the author by assisting with reordering and organizing content.
 This may involve deleting chunks of material or making the copy flow and read better.

 As an online proofreader, you’ll be checking works for errors and mistakes, such as:

 - Inconsistencies in the work’s style or layout

 - Other issues that might ruin the reader’s experience

-Online proofreaders can proof any type of written content, such as novels, children’s books, blog posts, legal documents, transcripts, resumes, magazines, newspapers, websites pages, textbooks, and so on.
+Online proofreaders can proof any type of written content, such as novels, children’s books, book manuscript, blog posts, legal documents, proofread transcripts, dissertation, academic papers and theses, resumes, magazines, newspapers, websites pages, textbooks, and so on.

 It takes a certain “eagle eye” to be good at proofreading, but the gig can be very rewarding.